 About Onions for Different Climates

 In the south (zone 7 and warmer), summer days don’t swing much in length in comparison to winter days, so grow short-day onions.
 Day-neutral onions, sometimes referred to as intermediate, form bulbs in any USDA zone.
-That said, they are perfectly suited for zones 5-6.
+That said, they are perfectly suited for zones 5 and 6.

 Growing the Three Kinds of Onions